• Skip to primary navigation

 This Easter egg bread is best enjoyed the same day it is made and tends to dry out quickly.

-More Italian Easter recipes
+Italian Easter recipes

-Ricotta Pie
+Rice Ricotta Easter Pie

-Recipe origins
+Recipe Origins

-When a colleague of mine, Fabiana, learned of my yeast obsession, she was generous enough to share her family’s recipe for this sweet Easter bread with me.
+When a colleague of mine, Fabiana, learned of my yeast obsession, she was generous enough to share her family’s recipe for this sweet Italian Easter bread with me.
 It’s been part of my Easter festivities ever since.

 My friend’s mom was born in Ururi.
 This is a small town in the province of Campobasso, in the Italian region of Molise.
-I learned that Albanian refugees migrated following the Balkans’ invasion in the 15th century by the Ottoman empire.
+I learned that Albanian refugees migrated following the Balkans’ invasion in the 15th century by the Ottoman Empire.

 Ururi was one of the places where these uprooted Albanians settled in.
-I can’t help but wonder if this recipe, which according to Fabiana, was always referred to as poprati, was influenced by the Arbëreshë people.
+I can’t help but wonder if this recipe, which, according to Fabiana, was always referred to as poprati, was influenced by the Arbëreshë people.

 The original recipe said, with regards to flour, to use quanto basta – which essentially means to use as much flour as the mixture will absorb.